 where is the Rushaga sector of bwindi impenetrable forest national park

 Bwindi Impenetrable Forest National Park accommodates over 400 mountain gorillas, which makes up more than half of the total mountain gorilla population left worldwide.
-The Rushaga sector of Bwindi offers the highest number of mountain gorillas from five different gorilla families, not like other sectors of Bwindi that offer three gorilla families or less, hence making Rushaga sector one of the best-done sectors in Bwindi impenetrable forest national park for mountain gorilla trekking and the only sector where mountain gorilla habituation is done in Uganda.
+The Rushaga sector of Bwindi offers the highest number of mountain gorillas from five different gorilla families, not like other sectors of Bwindi that offer three gorilla families or less, hence making the Rushaga sector one of the best-done sectors in Bwindi impenetrable forest national park for mountain gorilla trekking and the only sector where mountain gorilla habituation is done in Uganda.
 The mountain gorilla families in the Rushaga sector include the Busingye gorilla family, the Bweza gorilla family, the Kungye gorilla family, the Nshongi gorilla family, and the Mishaya gorilla family.

 Gorilla Trekking in Rushaga sector of Bwindi impenetrable forest national park

-Rushaga sector of Bwindi accommodates the highest number of habituated mountain gorilla families compared to other sectors of Bwindi, Rushaga sector Bwindi offers 40 mountain gorilla trekking permits per day compared to other remaining three sectors.
-Although travelers are advised to book their mountain gorilla trekking permits early enough—at least three months prior to their travel dates—tourists can easily suggest a particular mountain gorilla family that they would like to trek.
+Rushaga sector of Bwindi accommodates the highest number of habituated mountain gorilla families compared to other sectors of Bwindi.
+Rushaga sector of Bwindi offers 40 mountain gorilla trekking permits per day compared to the other remaining three sectors.
+Although travelers are advised to book their mountain gorilla trekking permits early enough—at least three months prior to their travel dates—tourists can easily suggest a particular mountain gorilla family that they would like to trek with.
 Therefore, tourists can choose a mountain gorilla family that matches their body fitness in order to avoid exhaustion.
-Since mountain gorilla trekking involves moving while searching for mountain gorilla families deep in the tropical forest, some travelers may wish to see more than one mountain gorilla family, it’s also possible.
+Since mountain gorilla trekking involves moving while searching for mountain gorilla families deep in the tropical forest, some travelers may wish to see more than one mountain gorilla family.
+It’s also possible.
 During your mountain gorilla trek, you will be escorted by the guides and the park rangers due to the fact that they know more about mountain gorillas, such as how gorillas are handled, and they are well-versed about the forest, such as where these mountain gorillas are located at a particular hour because mountain gorillas move from place to place within the forest while searching for food.
-Each mountain gorilla family in the Rushaga sector has a silverback leader that helps to determine each gorilla movement each day and the daily activities within the family.
+Each mountain gorilla family in the Rushaga sector has a silverback leader that helps to determine each gorilla's movement each day and the daily activities within the family.
 While trekking mountain gorillas in the forest in search of the habituated mountain gorilla family, you may notice a variety of bird species singing, colorful butterflies, black and white colobus monkeys, chimps, and other unique creatures, as well as the beautiful scenery within this dense tropical forest.

 Travelers should know that there are only a total of eight mountain gorilla trekking permits, which means that only eight people are accepted to trek a particular mountain gorilla family, and Uganda’s age limit for mountain gorilla trekking is just 15 years.
-With that view, children below this age are not allowed to trek mountain gorillas or have a mountain gorilla habituation experience.
+With that view, children below this age are not allowed to trek with mountain gorillas or have a mountain gorilla habituation experience.
 In order for the traveler to go mountain gorilla trekking, every tourist needs a mountain gorilla trekking permit, which costs $700.